Martin Kelner: Writing and journalism

 Kelner's journalism includes a weekly column for The Guardian, "Screen Break", which took a lighthearted look at the world of sport on TV, and a fortnightly column about radio.
 "Screen Break" finished on 31 December 2012.
 He writes occasional travel pieces for The Mail on Sunday, and has written for The Independent, of which his brother Simon Kelner was executive editor.
 Kelner began writing for the Racing Post at the beginning of 2013.

-Other publications he has written for include GQ, Men's Health, Later (now defunct), RCME, The Observer, Landrover Owner magazine, You magazine, and Public Servant, the local and national government journal.
+Other publications he has written for include GQ, Men's Health, Later (now defunct), RCME, The Observer, Land Rover Owner magazine, You magazine, and Public Servant, the local and national government journal.
 He also has contributed to the YouGov website, and wrote television previews for the Daily Mail around 1994/95.
 He has posted humorous product reviews on Amazon.

 His first book, about the outer suburbs of show business, was called When Will I Be Famous?.
 His second book, Sit Down and Cheer, looked at the history of sport on British television.